NUTEC Plastic - NUclear TEchnology for Controlling Plastic Pollution (Circular Economy Webinar Series Session 12)

 To address this global challenge, the IAEA has launched the NUclear TEChnology for Controlling Plastic Pollution (NUTEC Plastics) Initiative.
 NUTEC Plastics builds on the IAEA’s efforts to deal with plastic pollution through recycling using radiation technology and marine monitoring using isotopic tracing techniques.
 NUTEC Initiative consists of downstream (Marine Plastic Monitoring) and upstream (Plastic Recycling) components.
 The IAEA has developed strategic, four-staged approaches for both components ultimately aiming at building a network of laboratories for monitoring and assessing the impact of marine microplastics (for the Downstream component) and constructing the irradiation-assisted plastic recycling plants in selected countries followed by ultimate upscaling of technology to commercialization in cooperation with private partners (for Upstream component).

-During the webinar, IAEA staff provided an overview of principles and approaches used under NUTEC Initiative components and will share updates on the progress achieved and the plans for the next steps in Asia and the Pacific.
+During the webinar, IAEA staff provided an overview of principles and approaches used under NUTEC Initiative components and shared updates on the progress achieved and the plans for the next steps in Asia and the Pacific.

 Program and Learning Materials: